GRANITE : a Byzantine-Resilient Dynamic Gossip Learning Framework: Abstract

 \section{Abstract}

 Gossip Learning (GL) is a decentralized learning paradigm where users iteratively exchange and aggregate models with a small set of neighboring peers.
-Recent GL approaches rely on dynamic communication graphs built and maintained using Random Peer Sampling (RPS) protocols.
-Thanks to graph dynamics, GL can achieve fast convergence even over extremely sparse topologies.
-However, the robustness of GL over dynamic graphs to Byzantine (model poisoning) attacks remains unaddressed especially when Byzantine nodes attack the RPS protocol to scale up model poisoning.
-We address this issue by introducing \system, a framework for robust learning over sparse, dynamic graphs in the presence of a fraction of Byzantine nodes. \system relies on two key components (i) a History-aware Byzantine-resilient Peer Sampling protocol (HaPS), which tracks previously encountered identifiers to reduce adversarial influence over time, and (ii) an Adaptive Probabilistic Threshold (APT), which leverages an estimate of Byzantine presence to set aggregation thresholds with formal guarantees.
-Empirical results confirm that \system maintains convergence with up to 30\% Byzantine nodes, improves learning speed via adaptive filtering of poisoned models and obtains these results in up to 9 times sparser graphs than dictated by current theory.
+Recent approaches rely on dynamic communication graphs built using Random Peer Sampling (RPS) protocols which have been proven to accelerate convergence.
+However, we show that these approaches are vulnerable to a dual attack: Byzantine nodes can poison models and manipulate peer sampling to amplify their influence.
+We address this combination of threats with \system, a framework for robust learning over sparse, dynamic graphs in the presence of Byzantine nodes. \system accumulates knowledge about encountered node identifiers over time and dynamically adjusts local aggregation thresholds based on estimated Byzantine density in the neighbourhood of each node.
+We demonstrate that under \system, the Byzantine presence in local neighborhoods exhibits an exponential decay.
+We further derive the robustness conditions of the graphs generated by \system.
+Empirically, our results indicate that \system converges within 5\% of non-Byzantine accuracy under 30\% Byzantines nodes, offers faster convergence and operates on graphs with up to 9x lower communication cost.